openxc/vi-firmware/docs/config/write-examples.rst

         can::write::enqueueMessage(bus, &message);
       }

-      // Send the numeric value:
+      // Send the numeric signal

-      // The write API accepts cJSON objects right now as a way to accept
-      // multiple types, so we create a cJSON number object wrapping the value
-      // provided by the user
-      cJSON* numberObject = cJSON_CreateNumber(value);
-      can::write::sendSignal(numericSignal, numberObject, signals, signalCount,
+      can::write::encodeAndSendSignal(numericSignal, value,
              // the last parameter is true, meaning we want to force sending
              // this signal even though it's not marked writable in the
              // config
              true);
-      // Make sure to free the cJSON object we created, otherwise it will leak
-      // memory and quickly kill the VI cJSON_Delete(numberObject);

-      // Send the boolean value:

-      // Like above, create a cJSON object that wraps a boolean - true if the
-      // value sent by the user is greater than 100 cJSON* boolObject = cJSON_CreateBool(value > 100);
+      // For the boolean signal, send 'true' if the value sent by the user is
-      // Send that boolean value in in the boolean signal on the bus, using the
-      // booleanWriter write handler to convert it from a boolean to a number in
-      // the message data
-      can::write::sendSignal(booleanSignal, boolObject, booleanWriter,
-              signals, signalCount,
+      // greater than 100
-              true);
+      can::write::encodeAndSendBooleanSignal(booleanSignal, value > 100, true);
-      // again, make sure to free the cJSON object we created cJSON_Delete(boolObject);

-      // we successfully processed the command, so return true to the VI stack return true;
    }